Inquiry Curriculum Presentation

 What is inquiry?

 Inquiry is a cycle which involves questioning, investigating, researching, exploring and presenting the children’s learning around a new topic.
 Inquiry involves hands-on and engaging learning through science, technology, social studies and the arts.
-As children go through this model they are scaffolded to take on and explore their own learning.
+As children go through this model they are scaffolded to take on and explore their own learning and develop key competencies that will help them in the future.
 Children love the opportunity to present and share their learning with their class, whānau and wider community.
+At Whenuapai School we use four driving Whakatauki to ensure we meet the needs of our learners, cover the New Zealand curriculum levels, and ensure our local curriculum drives our learning.

 Gear Up